oceanumeric/NLP/GPT-2/readme.md

 Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., ... & Polosukhin, I. (2017).
 Attention is all you need.
 Advances in neural information processing systems, 30.

 76820

+rambling:

+--- basic model

+iteration 4500, train loss 2.2300, test loss 2.2466

+Wife?
+Whord
+Thow aff is and the aceet bobe toe.
+Sthr-and thalllands:
+Waith foulqoutht.
+War dilthoate

+--- residual net + block

+iteration 4500, train loss 1.9992, test loss 2.1048

+And they bridcewill, is by be madisel bube a enavegry'd the gatanse:
+Warthat us him to barddels
+Hay,

+--- layernorm

+iteration 4500, train loss 1.9911, test loss 2.0899

+And they bridce.

+STAULOLUS:
+KING Proke? you eyanthrud my dagatands:
+Warthis us combe.
+Warderlascane

+--- full techniques (drop out + residual + layer norm + attention)

+iteration 4500, train loss 0.6588, test loss 1.7911

+And Lewis  here.

+KING EDWARD IV:
+Then but false, trumps them back to your fathers,
+For Warwick, Harrarand rose again a world,
+And in the srift command, but from my sheat,
+I will not dream of the world's thought,
+But be revenged, which, without die condemn'd.

+Messenger:
+My l